PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 17:50:41
+Last updated: 2024-04-02 17:51:14
-Random Quote: If I find 10,000 ways something won't work, I haven't failed.
-I am not discouraged, because every wrong attempt discarded is another step forward. - Thomas Edison
+Random Quote: Love isn't something you find.
+Love is something that finds you. - Loretta Young